 Triggering a Bamboo build from Bitbucket Cloud using Webhooks

-Webhooks provide a way to allow Bitbucket Cloud to make requests to your server whenever certain events occur in Bitbucket Cloud.
-The purpose of this guide is to help you setup a webhook that will trigger a Bamboo build from Bitbucket Cloud after certain events like creating a branch or pull request, or pushing a commit.
+Webhooks provide a way to configure Bitbucket Cloud to make requests to your server (or another external service) whenever certain events occur in Bitbucket Cloud.
+The purpose of this guide is to help you set up a Webhook that will trigger a Bamboo build from Bitbucket Cloud after a certain event.
+For example, you may want Bitbucket Cloud to trigger a Bamboo build when your repository receives a commit (aka post-commit trigger).

-- From Bitbucket Cloud, add a webhook from the repository by selecting Bitbucket Cloud > Repository > Settings > Webhooks > Add webhook, and then configure the webhook:
+- Add a Webhook to your Bitbucket Cloud repository: Bitbucket Cloud > Repository > Settings > Webhooks > Add webhook.

-- Specify any title for your Webhook that aptly describes it.
+- Title: Select any title for your Webhook that aptly describes it.

-- Enter the URL of the Bamboo API to trigger a plan as follows:
+- URL: Enter the URL of the Bamboo API to trigger a plan: